cliffjsgit/class4-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 10.3
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "middle" should output all list elements, but first and last.
-#
 # 1. Write a function called middle that takes a list and returns a new list
 # that contains all but the first and last elements.
 For example: